cdisc-org/cdisc-rules-engine/scripts/merge_schema_markdown.md

 # Schema Markdown Merge Tool

 This directory contains a script to merge JSON schema files with their corresponding markdown descriptions.
+This allows us to:

+- maintain human-readable markdown documentation outside of the JSON schema files for use by the documentation generator
+- generate vscode-readable JSON schema files with markdown descriptions to provide tooltips for rule authors

 ## Overview

 The `merge_schema_markdown.py` script:

 - Reads JSON schema files from `resources/schema/rule/`
 - Finds matching markdown files (e.g., `Operator.json` → `Operator.md`)
 - Parses markdown sections (headers starting with `##` or `###`)